 To comply with Texas State Law:

-- Students are NOT allowed to carry medications, prescription nor over-the-counter, at school with the exception of emergency medications such as an epi-pen or asthma inhaler (see contract for self-carried medication form).
+- Students are NOT allowed to carry medications, prescription nor over-the-counter, at school with the exception of emergency medications such as an epi-pen or asthma inhaler (see "contract for self-carried medication" form below).

 - All medications must be brought to school by a parent or guardian with signed consent form.